preprio/laravel-rest-sdk/README.md

 ```

-To get a single publication, pass the Id to the request.
+To get a single content item, pass the Id to the request.

 ```php
 <?php